People behind the programme

 Baber Khan

 Computer Science undergraduate focused on building robust, efficient, and secure software systems.
-He maintains the web platforms for Unihack and the BCU Cyber Security Society, handling design, development, hosting, and maintenance, and brings that same full-stack discipline to BCU Innovation Labs.
+He maintains the web platforms for Unihack and the BCU Cyber Security Society, handling design, development, hosting, and maintenance, and brings that same full-stack discipline to Innovation Labs @ BCU.

 Contributors who strengthen the programme.